Christina Milian Poses In Savage X Fenty Bra & Unbuttoned Denim Bottoms

 “Whew!!
 You have been fine my entire adult life,” a fourth admirer commented.

 Milian is no stranger to wowing her loyal social media audience.
 As previously reported by The Inquisitr, the “Dip It Low” hitmaker wore a short black Fashion Nova dress with thin straps and white polka dots all over.
-Milian accessorized herself with a necklace, a ring, and hoop earrings.
+Milian accessorized with a necklace, a ring, and hoop earrings.
 She sported her dark curly hair in a wet style and appeared to have applied a coat of pink lipstick.